vanheukelomdean/squatrack/README.md

 # squatrack
-This project is an application of convolutional pose machine used for human pose estimation to provide analysis of power lifting form.
+This project is an application of convolutional pose machine used for human pose estimation to provide a safety and efficiency analysis of power lifting form.

 ## Design Plans